 These are just some examples of what you can do with Google Trends.
 You can utilize the data in many other fields, such as social media content writing, Search Engine Marketing, or SEO Keyword Research to write blog posts on your company website.
 With relevant data, your content will gain more credibility.

 Year in Search: What Was Trending 10 Years Ago?

-Users can throwback to the trending topics of each year.
-The Year In Search section of Google Trends shows the search data from more than ten years back.
-At the moment, the data reached the year 2008, and you can select which country you'd like to inspect.
+Users can throw back to the trending topics of each year.
+The Year In Search Google Trends shows the search data from more than ten years back.
+At the moment, the data reached the year 2022, and you can select which country you'd like to inspect.

 Hot Trends: Trending Search Queries in Real-time

-Another interesting feature of Google Trends is the Hot Trend section that allows us to see the trending search queries in real-time.
-Hot Trends can be access via web page or you can set it as screensaver as well!
+Another interesting feature of Google Trends is the Hot Trends section that allows us to see the trending search queries in real-time.
+Google Hot Trends is an addition to Google Trends which displays up to the top 25 hot searches, i.e., fastest-rising, searches (search-terms) of the past hour in various countries.
+Hot Trends can be accessed via the web page or you can set it as a screensaver as well!

 If anyone of you has seen Google's offices, they exhibit this feature on big LED screens everywhere.
-This is a nice idea as the employees can track online event simultaneously.
+This is a nice idea as the employees can track online events simultaneously.

-If your brand needs help with content marketing, our team at Sphere Agency is here to help you create compelling content on popular social media platforms and optimized SEO blog to help you dominate the content game.
+If your brand needs help with content or digital marketing, our team at Sphere Agency is here to help you create compelling content on popular social media platforms and optimized SEO blogs to help you dominate the content game.
 See our Content Marketing Services and contact us today!